LucaLanziani/personal-site-hugo/content/posts/2023/03/local-development-environment.md

 Now let's assume we are working on the Frontend code.
 We might need to run the rest of the components to test new functionalities, which implies replicating one of the above environments as much as possible.

-But how do you run the other components?
+But how do we run the other components?

 - Serverless framework
 - Kubernetes (Kind)